lauracondon/pands-project2021/README.md

 Python comes with a range of ready to use inbuilt commands but it also allows for the importation of libraries in order to increase its capabilities.
 The following modules and libraries are used in analysis.py:

 - [pandas](https://pandas.pydata.org/) - a Python library used for data analysis and manipulation.
 It prides itself on being "fast, powerful, flexible and easy to use" [1].
 In analysis.py pandas is used to import the iris dataset and to create the numeric summaries outputted to summary.txt.
 - [Matplotlib](https://matplotlib.org/) - a Python library used to create data visualizations.
 According to its slogan it "makes easy things easy and hard things possible" [2].
-In analysis.py matplotlib is used to create and save scatterplots and is used to perform various actions on seaborn plots including adding titles and saving to png.
+In analysis.py matplotlib is used to create and save scatter plots and is used to perform various actions on seaborn plots including adding titles and saving to png.
 - [seaborn](https://seaborn.pydata.org/index.html) - a Python library used to create data visualizations.
 It is based on Matploblib but its more streamlined approach allows you to "focus on what the different elements of your plots mean, rather than on the details of how to draw them" [3].
-In analysis.py it is used to create histograms, boxplots, violinplots and to plot pairs of variables using pairplot.
+In analysis.py it is used to create histograms, box plots, violin plots and to plot pairs of variables using pairplot.

 ```
 iris = pd.read_csv("iris.data", names = ["sepal length", "sepal width", "petal length", "petal width", "class"])